Question: How much military service will I owe after graduating college?

 Question: What does the NROTC program pay for?

-Answer: Scholarship midshipmen receive full tuition, educational fees (such as lab fees), and $375 for books each semester.
+Answer: Scholarship midshipmen receive full tuition or room and board, educational fees (such as lab fees), and $375 for books each semester.
 NROTC does not pay for room and board fees.
 Scholarship midshipmen also receive a tax-free stipend each month that classes are in session, depending on class standing (freshmen: $250, sophomores: $300, juniors: $350, and seniors: $400).